 History of Unani Treatment

-The Unani Treatment System pioneered in Greece and was developed by Arabs into an elaborate medical science based on the frame work of the teaching of Buqrat and Jalinoos (Galen).
+The Unani Treatment System, as its name suggests, owes its origin to Egypt & its sister civilization Mesopotamia.
+It was further adapted by Arabs, and was developed and improved tremendously by them into an elaborate medical science based on the frame work of the teaching of Buqrat (Hippocrates) and Jalinoos (Galen).
 The name Unani, derived from a Greek word ‘Ionian’ means the knowledge of the states of the human body in health and illness (decline of health).
 Since the time, it has been known as Greco-Arab medicine.
 Buqrat who is called as the father of medicine for his remarkable contribution and radical outlook, he provided the medicines.
 He established that the disease was a natural process and symptoms were the reaction of the body to the disease.
 Unani is one of the most well-known traditional medicine systems and draws on the ancient traditional systems of medicine of China, Egypt, India, Iraq, Persia and Syria.
 Practices of this traditional medical system vary greatly with country and region and influenced by factors such as culture, history, personal attitudes and philosophy.
-There were other Arab and Persian physicians such as Al Razi (Rhazes), Ibnesina (Avicenna), Al Zahrawi and Ibn Nafis who contributed a lot in this traditional medical system.
+There were other Arab and Persian physicians such as Al Razi (Rhazes), Ibn-e-sina (Avicenna), Al Zahrawi and Ibn-e-Nafis who contributed a lot in this traditional medical system.
+Unani system of Medicine was introduced to India by the Arabs, and soon it took firm roots in the soil of India.
+The Delhi Sultans, the Khiljis, the Tughlaqs and the Mughal Emperors developed the Unani treatment System as a comprehensive Medical System.
 Another Unani physician Mohammad Ajmal Khan, better known as Hakim Ajmal Khan has huge contribution in the field of Unani Treatment system of India.
 More and more people are now seeking Unani treatment in Kolkata and in other major cities around the world.
 Several Unani doctors and practitioners have been working for the past several decades in order to provide safe and effective Unani treatment for a wide variety of major diseases like Piles, Fissure, Fistula, Psoriasis, Eczema, Knee Pain, Back Pain, Arthritis, Osteoarthritis, Joint Pain and so on.
-Unani doctors also treat chronic sexual problems like Erectile Dysfunction (ED) as well as Premature Ejaulation (PE).
+Unani doctors also treat chronic sexual problems like Erectile Dysfunction (ED) as well as Premature Ejaulation (PE), Lack of Sexual Desire (LSD) and many more.

 Arkan or Anasir